dirac-institute/kbmod/docs/source/user_manual/output_files.rst

 Legacy Text File
 ----------------

 If the ``legacy_result_filename`` is provided, KBMOD will output the minimal result information (Trajectory details) in a text file format that can be read by numpy.
-The main results file including the found trajectories, their likelihoods, and fluxes.
+The main results file includes the found trajectories, their likelihoods, and fluxes.